ISAITB/docs-services/source/common/index.rst

-    description, yes, The message to display in the report as the report item's description. test, no, The test that resulted in this report item (e.g. a regular expression or a Schematron assertion). location, no, An indication of the relevant location to highlight in relation to the report item.
+    description, yes, The message to display in the report as the report item's description. test, no, The test that resulted in this report item (e.g. a regular expression or a Schematron assertion). location, no, An indication of the relevant location in the validated content to highlight in relation to the report item.
 This is an arbitrary text that should make sense to the validation client.

 .. note::
     **Highlighting a report item's location in the test bed:** When displaying a `verify`_ step's result, the GITB test bed leverages the ``location`` property of a